 Inventories are valued at lower of cost and net realisable value.
 Cost of inventories is determined on FIFO basis.

 Assessment of net realisable value is made at each subsequent reporting date.
-When the circumstances that previously caused inventories to be written down below cost no longer exist or when there is clear evidence of an increase in net realisable value because of changed economic circumstances, the amount uf the write-down is reversed.
+When the circumstances that previously caused inventories to be written down below cost no longer exist or when there is clear evidence of an increase in net realisable value because of changed economic circumstances, the amount of the write-down is reversed.

-hi Investments and other financial assets ).
-Classification
+h) Investments and other financial assets

 The company classifies its financial assets in the following measurement categories: